Abdullah1856/Banking-Application/README.md

 You can transfer funds from one account to another and view the transferred amounts and many more things.
 Here are the login credentials for you:

 **Account 1:**
-User: 'js' and
+User: 'dt' and
 Pin: '1111'

 **Account 2:**
-User: 'jd' and
+User: 'tt' and
 Pin: '2222'

 **Account 3:**
-User: 'stw' and
+User: 'ck' and
 Pin: '3333'

 **Account 4:**
-User: 'ss' and
+User: 'gth' and
 Pin: '4444'